 The Fulbright Foundation accepts ONLY applications electronically submitted through the EMBARK system.
 Faxed or e-mailed or mailed copies of applications will not be accepted.

 The following documents must be completed / uploaded in the online Embark application:

 - Online Application Form.

-- The Study Research Objectives section should not exceed five single-spaced pages and clearly detail the background and the purpose of your project and include a timeframe that proves the feasibility of your planned research within the proposed grant period.
+- The Project Statement (Study/Research objectives) section should not exceed five single-spaced pages and clearly detail the background and the purpose of your project and include a timeframe that proves the feasibility of your planned research within the proposed grant period.

 - In the Personal Statement section you will need to include an account of how the applicant’s proposed project and presence in the United States will promote the “mutual understanding” element of the Fulbright Program and the development of educational / professional collaborations between the United States and Greece.

 - Letter of Invitation or Admission from a U.S. affiliation; letters should include detailed information on tuition or other fees for the non-degree program.